sartography/arena-compose-postgres/README.md

 1. Ensure Docker and Docker Compose are installed on your system.
 2. Clone the repository and navigate to the directory containing the `docker-compose.yml` file.
 The default ports are set in this file, but you can change them if needed.

-#### Using make

-1. Run `make up` to start all services.
+3. Run `make up` to start all services.
 The services will be available on the following default ports:
     * Access the frontend at `http://localhost:3001`, where `3001` is the default port for the frontend service.
     * Access the backend API at `http://localhost:3000/v1.0`, where `3000` is the default port for the backend service.
     * Environment variables found the docker-compose.yml can be overwritten like:

       `SPIFFWORKFLOW_PORT=80 SPIFFWORKFLOW_HOST=localhost make up`
-2. Run `make down` to stop all services.
+4. Run `make down` to stop all services.

 ### Database Access: